xue080/Data-Structures-and-Algorithm-Analysis-in-C/ch04/README.md

 ## Exercise 4.6

 Let A = the number of all nodes, B = the number of full nodes, C = the number of nodes that have one child, L = the number of leaves.
-Obviously, A = B + C + L. Further, because each node but the root has one incoming pointer from its parent, 2B + C = A. Subtracting yields L - F = 1.
+Obviously, A = B + C + L. Further, because each node but the root has one incoming pointer from its parent, 2B + C = A - 1.
+Subtracting yields L = B + 1.

 ##  Exercise 4.7